-1. Provide guidance on effective strategies for reducing education inequities and addressing learning loss during the COVID-19 school closure, over the summer and once schools re-

-- open, including working with districts to ensure that students who rely on school meals continue to receive them, to coordinate supports and compensatory services for students with disabilities, and to ensure students have technology, mental health supports, and other services; - 2.
-Gathering and sharing informational resources on effective strategies for reducing education inequities and addressing learning loss during the COVID-19 school closure, over the summer, and once schools re-open; and - 3.
-Providing training for district and school leadership and for educators on effective strategies for reducing education inequities and addressing learning loss during the COVID-19 school closure, over the summer, and once schools re-open.
+- 1. Provide guidance on effective strategies for reducing education inequities and addressing learning loss during the COVID-19 school closure, over the summer and once schools reopen, including working with districts to ensure that students who rely on school meals continue to receive them, to coordinate supports for students with disabilities, and to ensure students have technology, mental health supports, and other services, - 2.
+Gather and share informational resources on effective strategies for reducing education inequities and addressing learning loss during the COVID-19 school closure, over the summer, and once schools re-open, - 3.
+Provide training for district and school leadership and for educators on effective strategies for reducing education inequities and addressing learning loss during the COVID-19 school closure, over the summer, and once schools re-open.

-The State also should apply for additional months of emergency allotments from the USDA's Food and Nutrition Service (FNS).
-This would come at no cost to the State and would help ensure that SNAP benefits continue to reach communities.
+Opt-in to Pandemic-EBT to provide access to food for families who have participated in the school meals program or who have a high level of need.
+The State should make sure that families have the information they need to seamlessly receive this assistance.
+The State should also apply for additional months of emergency allotments from the US Department of Agriculture's (USDA) Food and Nutrition Service (FNS).
+This would come at no cost to the state and would help ensure that SNAP benefits continue to reach communities.